IF YOU ARE VISITING THE PRACTICE FOR A FACE-TO-FACE APPOINTMENT, PLEASE ATTEND WEARING A MASK

-With some routine services on hold, we want to let you know that we are still here for you.
+With some routine services on hold, we want to let you know that although our doors are closed, we are still here for you.

 If you have persisting or potentially serious symptoms, please do not delay in seeking HELP either by telephoning us or using E-consultations via our website www.stubbingtonmedical.co.uk .
 We can review you by phone or video and if we need to see you, we can arrange to do so.
 If you need an urgent referral to the hospital then this is still happening.

 We are still reviewing patients with long term conditions such as Diabetes, Asthma & COPD.
 As your review becomes due, you will be contacted by a member of staff who will offer you a telephone appointment with the nurse.

 We are continuing medication reviews, so you may receive a call or text from your GP to discuss, when this is due.

 If you require a blood test, we can still perform these at the surgery or you can attend Fareham Community Hospital if you prefer.
 The phone number is 01489 587400.